oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.3
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.4
--- Description: A complete, idempotent, and performant policy set.
+-- Description: Corrects the app_settings policy to allow public read access.
--- This version consolidates and corrects all policies for every table.
+-- This is critical for the public-facing website pages to load content.
 -- ==================================================================

 -- ==================================================================